pencemk/E03b-JSON/README.md

 If you need to check to see if you have produced a valid JSON file, you can validate it at https://jsonformatter.org/json-editor.

 Edit the LICENSE and README.md and submit a URL to your repository on Canvas.

+This is an edited version of a pre-existant interactive game created by my professor, Jason Francis.
+I edited this by adding, removing, and rearranging components that were already in the game for my C220 class at Indiana University